New Distribution Capability (NDC) in Air Travel: Airlines, GDSs, and the Impact on the Industry

 The current state of NDC adoption

-Currently, representatives from nearly all parties in airline distribution have embarked on the NDC initiative one way or another.
+Currently, representatives from nearly all airline distribution organization have embarked on the NDC initiative in one way or another.
+In turn, IATA recommended a lot of resources to support decision making on NDC.

 Major airlines managed to develop their NDC solutions, which sometimes differ in implementation.
 Here are some examples of NDC implementation across airlines.

 Lufthansa was the first one to introduce a GDS surcharge and implement direct booking connection in its distribution.
-Currently, Lufthansa’s direct booking includes several distribution channels: travel agencies direct, aggregators, supplier mobile application, and supplier website.
-While its NDC version allows for offering rich content, the support of personalized bookings is still to be reached.
+Today, it holds Level 4 certification, meaning that it’s capable of full operation on the NDC channel.
+Lufthansa’s direct booking includes several distribution channels: travel agencies direct, aggregators, supplier mobile application, and supplier website.
+In 2018, Lufthansa announced a rich content partnership with ATPCO’s Routehappy platform.
+This became possible due to the NDC channel, which now enables transfer of advanced messages and visual content of airline fares.

 British Airways developed an NDC solution and integrated it with Kayak.
 Now their tickets are available directly through the Kayak platform.
 British Airways API allows for distributing through the following channels: direct connect through OTAs, IATA’s travel agents, GDSs, and online booking tools.
-Similar to Lufthansa’s API, British Airways doesn’t support personalized bookings yet.
+Like Lufthansa, British Airways has a Level 4 certification and enable rich content distribution through their Communication Hub NDC.

 Air Canada allows their API to be used freely across all channels.
-It seems that Air Canada presents the fullest range of NDC “advantages” for the moment, providing rich content, personalized bookings, airline profiles, air, and non-air related ancillaries.
+Air Canada presents the fullest range of NDC advantages for the moment, providing rich content, personalized bookings, airline profiles, air, and non-air related ancillaries.
+Air Canada integrated their API with ATPCO NDC Exchange platform to create easier access to flight data.

 IT providers are the companies offering tech services for the industry, including API development and their implementation at airlines.
 The list of IT providers, that are certified by IATA and showcase a large number of implementations, includes: